 Secondly, tune into the traffic around you.
 Keep tabs on the cars directly in front of, behind and beside your vehicle.
 Most of us do this without thinking, but being more mindful about the flow of traffic can be a good way to avoid collisions.
 Of course, driving defensively and checking blind spots before changing lanes is all part of this mindfulness.

 Taking Legal Action

 While it’s possible to pursue a t-bone car accident settlement without a lawyer, doing so can be incredibly complicated.
-Thankfully, many car accident attorneys work on contingency.
-This means that clients owe nothing in legal fees unless a settlement is recovered.
+Thankfully, many car accident attorneys work on contingency, meaning that clients do not pay upfront for the costs of their representation.
 Most attorneys offer free initial consultations, too, giving accident victims the opportunity to tell their story and explore their legal options.

 If you’re considering taking legal action against a negligent driver, Lawsuit Info Center can help.
 Start with our car accident settlement calculator, a tool that can provide unique insight into what your case may be worth.

 - Get a free Consultation